-Subcommittee: Dr. Teresa Burns (Vet Med/Chair), Dr. Kimberly Cole (Animal Sciences), Dr. Jodi Ford (Nursing), Dr. Liz Parker (ATI/ Animal Sciences), and Dr. Holly Dabelko-Schoeny (Social Work)
+Subcommittee: Dr. Teresa Burns (Vet Med/Chair), Dr. Kimberly Cole (Animal Sciences), and Dr. Jodi Ford (Nursing)

 - Companion animals play a large role in humans' lives on a continous basis.